 Parke-Davis Epilepsy Scholarship

 The Parke-Davis Epilepsy Scholarship, in the amount of $3,000.00 is awarded annually to high school seniors who have applied to a college or university, and college students continuing with college or graduate school.
 Applicants must be currently under a physician's care for the treatment of epilepsy and must be currently taking anti-epileptic medication.
-For additional information or E-mail: email@example.com
+For additional information, e-mail: email@example.com

 Sertoma Scholarships (For Students who are Hearing Impaired)

 The Sertoma Scholarship, in the amount of $1,000.00 is awarded annually in June.
 Students who have a documented hearing loss, are pursuing a bachelor’s degree in any discipline and have a 3.2 or better GPA are eligible for this scholarship.
-For additional information, visit Sertoma International.
+For additional information, visit Sertoma International's website.

 1800Wheelchair is a full-service online retailer of mobility equipment.
 Established in 2006, the program awards $500 to assist an undergraduate student of a junior or four-year college with their academic pursuits.
 The scholarship program was developed for college students because they represent a significant portion of people in need of mobility assistance.
-Scholarship application guidelines and information can found on 1800wheelchairs’s Web site.
+Scholarship application guidelines and information can found on 1800wheelchairs' website.